-The Global Recruiter reported on a study we thought to be fascinating to online recruitment agencies.
+The Global Recruiter reported on a study we thought to be fascinating to online recruitment agencies such as ours.
 The findings help identify what young people are looking for upon entering the world of work, and what their drivers are when it comes to leaving the world of education and taking the first step into full time working life.

 The Main Results

 The main results concerned leaving school to enter into higher education or leaving school to go straight into the world of work.
 And the principal reason students chose not to go into further education is a financial one – with student loans now astronomically expensive, going to University is something that puts young people in a lot of debt.
 And wanting to avoid debt, although somewhat of a sad reason, is the key differentiator in those going directly into work and those going into further education.

 The students focused on a more long term career goal are more likely to opt for further education, and are less influenced by financials.